ullenius/spctag/README.md

 * :x: Edit tags (as of yet)

 ## Installation
 I've included a compiled jar-file with /lib dir to simplify for end-users who can't compile stuff on their platform.
+Download [spctag-bin.zip](https://github.com/ullenius/spctag/spctag-bin.zip)

 ## Development